Notice of Pre-AIA or AIA Status

 The claim comprises the following additional elements:

-a signal measurement unit measuring a passive elastic wave signal generated by the traffic noise, and acquiring an elastic wave signal containing refracted waves using an artificial transmission source in an exploration area.
+a signal measurement unit measuring a passive elastic wave signal generated by the traffic noise, and acquiring an elastic wave signal containing refracted waves using an artificial transmission source in an exploration area; wherein the S wave velocity is used to provide geological information for determining and responding to a geological disaster factor including at least one of a sinkhole or soft ground; an artificial synthetic model generation unit; a dispersion curve generation unit; an inversion performing unit; and a verification unit.

-The additional element “a signal measurement unit measuring a passive elastic wave signal generated by the traffic noise” is not sufficient to integrate the abstract idea into a practical application because it only adds an insignificant extra-solution activity to the judicial exception.
+The additional elements “a signal measurement unit measuring a passive elastic wave signal generated by the traffic noise”; “wherein the S wave velocity is used to provide geological information for determining and responding to a geological disaster factor including at least one of a sinkhole or soft ground”; and “an artificial synthetic model generation unit” are not sufficient to integrate the abstract idea into a practical application because they only add insignificant extra-solution activities to the judicial exception.
 The additional element “acquiring an elastic wave signal containing refracted waves using an artificial transmission source in an exploration area“ represents necessary data gathering and does not integrate the limitation into a practical application.

 In conclusion, the above additional elements, considered individually and in combination with the other claims elements do not reflect an improvement to other technology or technical field, do not reflect improvements to the functioning of the computer itself, do not recite a particular machine, do not effect a transformation or reduction of a particular article to a different state or thing, and, therefore, do not integrate the judicial exception into a practical application.
 Therefore, the claim is directed to a judicial exception and require further analysis under the Step 2B.